unlock-protocol/unlock/docs/docs/getting-started/what-is-unlock/litepaper.md

 _(Prefer to read this offline?
 [Click here to download.](https://19942922.fs1.hubspotusercontent-na1.net/hubfs/19942922/Unlock%20Protocol%20Litepaper%20rev07112022.pdf))_

+## Changelog

+09192024: Update to add information about UP token and DAO migration to Base

+07112022: Initial Litepaper publication

 ## Introduction

 The internet has evolved to be the operating system for humanity, providing the underlying architecture upon which we communicate, travel, collaborate, teach, learn, transact and even have feelings.